 Get started with Triton Inference Server

 Deploying your model in Triton Inference Server on an Azure ML-managed endpoint is simple.
-Watch the following video and follow the 5 steps listed for guidance.
+Watch the following video and follow the teps listed for guidance.

-- Go to Endpoints and hit the “Create” button to create a real-time online endpoint.
-Select “Triton” server for deployment.
+- Under Endpoints, choose Create to create a real-time online endpoint.
+Select the Triton server for deployment.

-- Configure your deployment parameters and hit the “Next” button.
+- Configure your deployment parameters and choose Next.
 In the Environment section, the environment and scoring scripts are preselected.
-Go ahead and hit the “Next” button.
+Choose Next.

-- Confirm the model and environment and click the “Create” button to deploy for model inference.
+- Confirm the model and environment and choose Create to deploy for model inference.